-The majority of referrals to the Legal & Personal Case Unit will be answered by case officers, using advice previously obtained for similar issues from Thompsons.
-Where necessary, cases will be sent to Thompsons for legal advice, at the sole discretion of officers within the Legal and Personal Case Unit.
+The majority of referrals to the Support Centre will be answered by case officers, based on formal lega advice previously obtained from our lawyers for similar issues.
+Where necessary, cases will be sent to lawyers for legal advice, at the sole discretion of officers within the Support Centre.

-The PCS Legal and Personal Case Unit needs to receive the completed PCU1 form and any accompanying papers no later than four weeks before the initial ET deadline, in order to consider whether the case has sufficient merit to be legally supported.
+The Support Centre needs to receive the completed PCU1 form and any accompanying papers no later than four weeks before the initial ET deadline, in order to consider whether the case has sufficient merit to be legally supported.
 Please DO NOT apply for ACAS Early Conciliation before submitting the papers to PCS, unless this is absolutely necessary in order to preserve time limits.

-Thompsons can provide quick verbal advice by phone and bargaining units have provided a list of those reps and officers who are authorised to make use of this service.
-The list of authorised officers/reps is administered by the Legal & Personal Case Unit.
+There is a service whereby Thompsons can provide quick verbal advice by phone and bargaining units have provided a list of those reps and officers who are authorised to make use of this service.
+The list of authorised officers/reps is administered by the Support Centre.

 PCS has a wide range of knowledge and expertise built up over many years and reps and full-time officers will often be able to provide assistance based on their existing knowledge without the need to refer the matter to solicitors.

-In addition to the knowledge and experience of the full-time officer within the bargaining area, departments such as equality, pay and policy and officers within the Legal and Personal Case Unit, will often be able to provide advice and support.
+In addition to the knowledge and experience of the full-time officer within the bargaining area, departments such as equality, policy and officers within the Support Centre will often be able to provide advice and support.

 On some occasions however, all these options having been exhausted, a representative may still believe that advice is needed or that the case merits legal representation and that he / she has not been able to access that advice or get agreement to representation being provided.

-Sometimes a full-time officer won’t feel it’s appropriate to obtain legal advice or refer the matter to the Legal & Personal Case Unit for representation but a representative might still believe (having considered all of the above options) that a case merits written advice.
+Sometimes a full-time officer won’t feel it’s appropriate to obtain legal advice or refer the matter to the Support Centre but a representative might still believe (having considered all of the above options) that a case merits written advice.

-If this happens the rep should in the first instance contact the National Officer responsible to that area to see if he/she can provide advice or in the alternative is prepared to refer the matter to the Legal & Personal Case Unit.
+If this happens the rep should in the first instance contact the National Officer responsible to that area to see if he/she can provide advice or in the alternative is prepared to refer the matter to the Support Centre.

 Where further advice or legal representation is not considered to be needed, the National Officer should ensure that the rep has been given a full written explanation of the reasons for not obtaining advice and that in addition the rep has been given advice on the substantive issues to enable him/her to advise the member.

-Day to day administration of the PCS employment law scheme is dealt with through the PCS Legal & Personal Case Unit.
+Day to day administration of the PCS employment law scheme is dealt with through the PCS Support Centre.